kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-12-21-gulp-tutorial-15-performance-improvements-webp-gzip.markdown

 - performance
 ---

 This is the 15th part of my series *Introduction to Gulp.js*.
-Today I’ll add some tasks for performance improvement of the website with WebP and Gzip.
+Today I’ll add some tasks for performance improvement of the website with WebP for images and Gzip for text files.

 {% figure image-figure attribution %}
 <img src="/assets/images/artikel/gulp-tutorial-15.jpg" alt="A oversized Captain America holding a Big Gulp">